The Best Thing (Ivy song)

 "The Best Thing" is a song by American band Ivy on their second studio album, Apartment Life (1997).
-Released on September 12, 1997 by Atlantic Records, it was the band's major-label debut single and served as the parent album's lead single.
+Released in September 1997 by Atlantic Records, it was the band's major-label debut single and served as the parent album's lead single.
 The track was written by Dominique Durand, Adam Schlesinger and Andy Chase, and was produced by the latter two.
 A pop song, "The Best Thing" is accompanied by several guitars and a keyboard.

 It was distributed to radio stations for airplay in September 1997, coinciding with the release of two CD singles.
 Rumors of a music video for the single circulated during the same month, although one was ultimately never released.
 "The Best Thing" was also pressed as a 7" jukebox single in Italy, where it was paired with the B-side track "A Nanny in Manhattan", performed by the American band Lilys. music critics praised "The Best Thing", with several calling it one of the catchiest tracks on Apartment Life.